Bridgestone Blades And Another Victory For The Mini Driver: Chris Gotterup’s WM Phoenix Open Winning WITB

 Gotterup is another player to opt for the Spider range, specifically the X Tour version in an L-neck configuration, which has been in-play for around 18 months.

-Ranking seventh in Strokes Gained Putting and second in Putts per GIR for the week in Hawaii, Gotterup used it to good effect.
-There have been some personal touches added to his flatstick including the addition of lead tape on the sole, which helps increase the weight and balance.
+There have also been some personal touches added to his flatstick including the addition of lead tape on the sole, which helps increase the weight and balance.

 Golf Ball

-The majority of his golf clubs may have remained the same, but one recent key change has come in the golf ball department, with Gotterup changing to a prototype Bridgestone model back in September.
+The majority of his golf clubs may have remained the same, but one recent key change has come in the golf ball department, with Gotterup changing his Bridgestone model back in September.

-Using the VS Black prototype, which Matt Kuchar also had in-play for his PNC Championship win in December, little is known about the model, which was teased to us back in November 2025.
+Then called the VS Black prototype, Matt Kuchar also had it in-play for his PNC Championship win in December, with it later confirmed that it was the all-new Tour B X.

 For those who don't know, the idea of Mindset is to create a three-step system that is designed to aid golfers with a pre-shot routine - Identify, Visualize, and Focus.